* This is the Consumer Version. *

 Tested for antibodies, produced by the person's immune system in response to the microorganism

 Tested for a microorganism's antigens (molecules from the microorganism that can trigger an immune response in the body)

 Tested for genetic material (such as DNA or RNA) from the microorganism

 No single test can identify every microorganism, and tests that work well for one microorganism often do not work well for another.
 Doctors must choose the test based on which microorganisms they think are most likely to cause a disorder.

 Sometimes several different tests are done, typically in a specific order, based on the results of the previous test.
 Each test further narrows the possibilities.
 If the right test is not done, doctors may not identify the cause of infection.

 Some samples sent for testing, such as sputum, stool, and swabs from the nose or throat, normally contain many types of bacteria that do not cause disease.
 Doctors distinguish between these bacteria and those that could cause the person's illness.
-Other samples come from areas that normally do not contain any microorganisms (are sterile), such as the blood or cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
+Other samples come from areas that normally do not contain any microorganisms (that are sterile), such as urine, blood, or cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
 Finding any bacteria in such samples is abnormal.

 When a microorganism is identified, doctors can then do tests to determine which drugs are most effective against it (susceptibility tests), and effective treatment can be started sooner.

 Doctors sometimes can identify a microorganism simply by looking at it under a microscope.

 Most samples are treated with stains.
 Stains are special dyes that color the microorganisms, causing them to stand out from the background.
 Some microorganisms have a distinctive size, shape, and stained color that enable doctors to recognize them.